NCEAS/scicomp-onboarding/README.md

 * Fegraus et al 2005. ["Maximizing the Value of Ecological Data with Structured Metadata:"](https://doi.org/10.1890/0012-9623%282005%2986[158:MTVOED]2.0.CO;2)

 * Heidborn 2008. ["Shedding Light on the Dark Data in the Long Tail of Science"](http://doi.org/10.1353/lib.0.0036)

-#### Background information

-For good background information on the tools that we use, read through and practice examples of the following chapters from a training we did for SNAPP postdoc early 2020: https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/index.html

-Chapters [3](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/working-on-a-remote-machine.html), [5](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/introduction-to-r-and-rmarkdown.html), [8](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/linux-and-the-command-line.html) are a good background about the tools we use.

-Chapters [9](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/data-modeling-tidy-data.html), [10](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/data-cleaning-and-manipulation.html) are a good introduction to data modeling.

-#### R Assessment

-Finally, please complete this [R Training Assessment](https://cosima.nceas.ucsb.edu/r-self-assessment/) to self-assess your skills in R.

-Schedule a session with Julien to debrief on your experience.

 ---